 A state-of-the-art angio suite opens, offering cardiac patients a full range of services.

-His Holiness Karekin II, highest ranking official of the Armenian Apostolic Church, and His Holiness Aram I, Catholicos of The Great House of Cilicia of the Armenian Apostolic Church, make historic visits to Southern California and GAMC on June 6 and October 13, respectively.
+His Holiness Karekin II, highest ranking official of the Armenian Apostolic Church, and His Holiness Aram I, Catholicos of The Great House of Cilicia of the Armenian Apostolic Church, make historic visits to Southern California and GAMC.

 Adventist Health Home Care, including Glendale Adventist is named among Nations Home Care Elite by 2006 HomeCare Elite list compiled by Outcome Concept Systems, Inc.